ColfaxResearch/cfx-article-src/pipeline-gemm/README.md

 # FP32 vs FP16 accumulation

-Default sizes are chosen for FP32 accumulation.
+Kernels are compiled to use FP32 accumulation by default.

 To try out a version with FP16 accumulation, comment in the relevant option directly in the code.